 It is a tool that has been tailor-made to suit ACT rural landholders, their leasing arrangements as well as farming practices.

-For more detailed on the FFW program please contact your Rural Liaison Officer on (02) 6205 4285 or email email@example.com
+For more details on the FFW program please contact the Senior Rural Liaison Officer on (02) 6207 8609 or email firstname.lastname@example.org.

 Do you work or visit the grassland/bushland areas around the city?